bsde1245/pharmacy/pages/dha.md

 How to apply for DHA Liscence

-1) The pharmacists have to apply online Pharmacist fall in Allied Health category, initially the online application will be reviewed (takes approximately 15 days).
+1) The pharmacists have to apply online.
+Pharmacist fall in Allied Health category.
+Initially the online application will be reviewed (takes approximately 15 days).

-2) Create DHA (Sheryan) Account, Go to
+2) Create DHA(Sheryan) Account, To this go to

  [eservices.dha.gov.ae](https://eservices.dha.gov.ae/)

 3) Click Register with us button and fill all fileds like username, password, email, security question, first name, lastname, captcha etc then  click Create User.
 There is no Fee for this.
+You may need to verify your email address by going to your mail account, they will send a link.
+Click the link and it will verify automatically.

-4) Login to your DHA account, click for Individual/Individual Home and then click Health Licensing Services then go to New Professional License.
+4) Then go to [eservices.dha.gov.ae](https://eservices.dha.gov.ae/).
+Login to your DHA account by giving username, password and click login button. click for Individual/Individual Home and then click Health Licensing Services then go to New Professional License.
 At first they will ask you to fill online Application form, select Full time Allied Health in “I am looking for field” and complete remaining profile.

-5) Upload required scanned documents to your DHA Account:
+5) Upload required scanned documents to your DHA Account, there may be upto 8 steps.
+Complete all steps.:

 The documents to be upload are

-Scanned copy of
+Scanned copy of(You can take photo of each document, if they don't accept image format you need to convert it to pdf.
+[Google for this](https://www.google.co.in/search?q=convert+image+to+pdf))

 1- PASSPORT